 Go and have a play with it, let me know how you get on.

-Alternatively, if you’re interested in learning how to generate an income online, building your own website or blog and learning all about internet marketing, my #1 recommendation is Wealthy Affiliate.
+Alternatively, if you’re interested in learning how to generate an income online, building your own website or blog and learning all about internet marketing, I recommend you check out Wealthy Affiliate.
 You can read my full review here.

 How have you found using the Google Keyword Planner?
 Leave me a comment and let me know!